Skip to content

 • Feature customers on your social media – Outdoor brands like Patagonia frequently reshare customer adventure photos, giving their followers a reason to tag them.
 This increases brand conversations and online visibility organically.

-patagonia UGC
+patagonia UGC post on instagram

 • Create a branded hashtag – Gymshark has #Gymshark66, where people share their fitness journeys.
 A strong hashtag makes it easy to track social media engagement and measure your campaign effectiveness.

-choose menu instagram post
+choose menu item on instagram post from prostbeerhall

 User-generated content helps you build a strong community, improve voice metrics, and gain a real competitive advantage, all without creating extra content yourself.
 Just keep an eye on social media analytics tools to track what works best.